The truth does not cease to exist when it is forgotten.

 Accept the feeling of not knowing exactly where you are going, and train yourself to love and appreciate this sensation of freedom.
 Because it is only when you are suspended in the air, with no destination in sight, that you force your wings to open fully so you can fly.
 And as you soar around you still may not know where you’re traveling to.
 But that’s not what’s important.
 What’s important is the opening of your wings.
 You may not know where you’re going, but you know that so long as your wings are spread, the winds will carry you forward.

 Truth be told, some of the greatest outcomes that transpire in your life will be the ones you never even knew you wanted.
-As long as you keep your mind open to new perspectives and yourself moving forward, there really are no wrong turns in life, only paths you didn’t know you were meant to travel.
+As long as you keep your mind open to new perspectives and yourself moving forward, there really are no totally wrong turns in life, only paths you didn’t know you were meant to travel.
 And you never can be certain what’s around the corner.
 It could be everything, or it could be nothing.
 You keep gliding steadily forward, and then one day you realize you’ve come a long way from where you started.

 All details aside, someday all the pieces will come together.
 Unimaginably good outcomes will likely transpire in your life, even if everything doesn’t turn out exactly the way you had anticipated.
-And you will look back at the hard times that have passed, smile, and ask yourself…
+And you will look back at the messy times that have passed, smile, and ask yourself…

 “How in the world did I get through all of that?”